Twitter is no longer enforcing its Covid misinformation policy - Local News 8

 By Donie O’Sullivan, CNN Business

-Twitter said it will no longer enforce its longstanding Covid misinformation policy, yet another sign of Elon Musk’s transformation of the social media company he bought a month ago.
+Twitter said it will no longer enforce its longstanding Covid misinformation policy, yet another sign of how Elon Musk plans to transform the social media company he bought a month ago.

 In 2020, Twitter developed an extensive set of rules that sought to prohibit “harmful misinformation” about the virus and its vaccines.

-Between January 2020 and September 2022, Twitter suspended more than 11,000 accounts for breaking Covid-19 misinformation rules and removed almost 100,000 pieces of content that violated those rules, according to statistics published by Twitter.
+Between January 2020 and September 2022, Twitter suspended more than 11,000 accounts for breaking Covid misinformation rules and removed almost 100,000 pieces of content that violated those rules, according to statistics published by Twitter.
+The policy received acclaim from medical professionals: In an advisory to technology platforms, US Surgeon General Dr. Vivek Murthy cited Twitter’s rules as an example of what companies should do to combat misinformation.

-Twitter did not appear to formally announce the rule-change.
-Instead, some Twitter users Monday night spotted a note added to the page on Twitter’s website that outlines its Covid-19 policy.
+Twitter did not appear to formally announce the rule change.
+Instead, some Twitter users Monday night spotted a note added to the page on Twitter’s website that outlines its Covid policy.

 “Effective November 23, 2022, Twitter is no longer enforcing the COVID-19 misleading information policy,” the note read.